+Higher deposit

-Higher deposit: You can ask your tenant for a higher deposit to cover any damage that may be caused by their pets.
+You can ask your tenant for a higher deposit to cover any damage that may be caused by their pets.
 Many landlords ask for an extra two weeks rent on top of their normal deposit.

 The money should be held in a recognised deposit scheme.
 There are a number of Government-approved tenancy deposit protection schemes.
-Further details can be found on www.gov.uk
+Further details can be found at www.gov.uk

+Professional clean

-Professional clean: You may want to ask pet-owning tenants to professionally clean the property when they move out.
+You may want to ask pet-owning tenants to professionally clean the property when they move out.
 This should include professionally cleaning all soft furnishings and carpets and treating the property for fleas and mites.
 This can be written into the tenancy agreement.

-Some landlords and letting agencies ask for an upfront, non-refundable pet payment to cover the cost of professionally cleaning the property once they have moved out.
-However, such charges are not permitted in Scotland where landlords are unable to charge any administration fees to tenants.
+Landlords insurance

-Landlords insurance: Check with your insurance company whether your landlord building and contents insurance covers accidental pet damage.
+Check with your insurance company whether your landlord building and contents insurance covers accidental pet damage.